mattiapiccinetti/chat-noir/README.md

 ## Usage

-CHAT-NOIR provides a simple and intuitive interface to communicate with the OpenAI model.
-After launching the application, you will be prompted to enter your message.
-The AI model will analyze your input and generate a response.
-The conversation can continue by alternating between user messages and AI responses.
+After launching the application and configuring a valid OpenAI API key, you will be prompted to enter your message to start the conversation.

 The following commands are available:
 - `/help`: Show the help menu.